A Deterministic Approximation to Neural SDEs: Bidimensional Moment Matching

-We will obtain a solution to our initial problem of calculating the marginal posterior at an arbitrary time point $t_n$, once we are able to evaluate the above recursion for any step $k$.
-Prior work \citep{nsde_raginsky, dbnn, adjoint_sde} evaluates this analytically intractable recurrence relation via MC integration.
-After sampling multiple trajectories from the discretized NSDE as defined in Eq. \ref{eq:euler_maruyama}, the dependence on the previous time step $z_{k}$ in Eq. \ref{eq:recursion} can be marginalized out.
-As we find out that sampling noise impairs the predictive calibration (see Fig. \ref{fig:fig1}), our goal is derive a deterministic approximation of the intractable process distribution.
+The above expression needs to be solved recursively for $k \in \{ 1, \ldots, K\}$ for a given $x_0$ with $p(x_1 | x_0)$ given by Eq. \ref{eq:em_normal}.
+Since the EM method is consistent \cite{applied_sde} we obtain $p(x_{K}|x_0) = p(x(t_{n+1})|x(t_n))$ as $\Delta t \rightarrow 0$.
+Prior work on NSDEs \cite{dbnn, adjoint_sde} evaluates this intractable recurrence relation via MC integration.
+After sampling multiple trajectories from the discretized NSDE as defined in Eq. \ref{eq:euler_maruyama}, the dependence on the previous time step in Eq. \ref{eq:recursion} can be marginalized out, resembling the transition kernel approximation in the simulated maximum likelihood method \cite{brandt, petersen_95}.